 - GISC 416 Conservation GIS

-- Another two courses from Group A or B, or another relevant programme of study with approval of the Director: GIS
+- Another two courses from Group 1 or 2, or another relevant programme of study with approval of the Director: GIS

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement, and evidence of high academic attainment/self-discipline.